Beyond Autistic Burnout

 The reading level and topics are comparable to what I write on my blog.

-Because this is intended for adults, and a significant percentage of our people have been through some forms of trauma, that topic is likely to come up.
-It’s not likely to be discussed in detail, but we’re not going to be shying away from the acknowledgement of the existence of child abuse or sexual trauma, as well as other forms of trauma in people’s past.
+Because this is intended for adults, and a significant percentage of our community have been through some forms of trauma, that topic does come up.
+It’s not discussed in detail, but I do acknowledge the existence of child abuse and sexual trauma, as well as other forms of trauma in people’s past.

 The bottom line is that you know best what your kid can handle and what you are willing to expose them to.
 If you want to ask me something more specific, feel free to email me.